 Can I Make a Return With a Damaged Receipt?

-Someone in the comments mentioned that they spilt coffee on their receipt and all it now showed was the date and return date.
+Someone in the comments mentioned that they spilt coffee on their receipt and now it ONLY showed the date and return date.

-They wanted to know if that would be an issue.
+They wanted to know if that would be an issue with the return.

-So I called Ross and was told that as long as the barcode at the bottom of the receipt was still usable then it wouldn’t be an issue.
+So I called my local Ross and was told that as long as the barcode at the bottom of the receipt was still usable, then it wouldn’t be an issue.

 Ask the Reader: Do you like the return policy at Ross or do you find it a little bit stingy?